Greenpeace International is hiring a

 If you share our vision, please click 'apply for this job' below, to begin your application.

-To apply for this role, we require you to answer a selection of screening questions and upload your CV (in English) via our online application form.
+To apply for this role, we require you to answer a selection of key criteria and upload your CV (in English) via our online application form.

-**Addressing the screening questions is an important part of your application.
+Addressing the key criteria is an important part of your application.
 We will be looking for evidence that demonstrates your skills and experience in these areas.
 Use examples where possible, to draw attention to experience, knowledge, achievements and skills gained in past employment or voluntary/leisure activities, provided they are relevant to the post.

 It’s advisable to prepare your responses to the key criteria before starting your online application, as you are unable to save and return to it at a later date.

 If you have any questions about this vacancy or the application process, please email us at firstname.lastname@example.org.
-Please note that all applications must be filled out via the website and can't be submitted via this email.
+Please note that all applications have to be filled out via the website and can't be submitted via this email.

 Greenpeace International is an equal opportunity employer with a longstanding commitment of providing a work environment that respects the dignity and worth of each individual.
 We recognise and value the benefits and strengths that diversity brings to our employees and the whole organisation and we thrive in an environment that encourages respect and trust.
 We do not discriminate in employment opportunities or practices on the basis of age, ancestry, citizenship, colour, disability, ethnicity, family or marital status, gender identity or expression, national origin, political affiliation, race, religion, sex, sexual orientation and would like to invite you especially to apply!